For All The Writers Who Haven’t ‘Made It’ Yet

 We all need a little luck, it’s true … though the harder we work, the luckier we get.
 Of course, sometimes we get totally crappy luck and projects upend through no fault of our own.
 It’s terrible when that happens, but there’s only one thing to do in that situation.
 Guess what it is?
 Yeah, you’re right: KEEP GOING.

 3) You think it’s ‘cos you’re poor

 Here’s the facts.
 You don’t need to be rich to have writing talent and you definitely don’t have to be rich to be able make contacts!
 You just have to be NOT WEIRD.
-Of course this is an issue for some of us, but that is usually not to do with how much money you have in your bank account, but giving yourself a slap!
-MORE: Connecting With Agents, Producers & Filmmakers Online
+Of course this is an issue for some of us, but that is usually not to do with how much money you have in your bank account.
+Give yourself a slap instead!

 4) You think it’s about geography